 Public area furniture may not be removed or moved to individual rooms or outside the facilities.
 All furniture in residents' rooms must remain intact and within the room.
 Financial restitution may be pursued through common area billing and/or the student conduct process for public area furniture that needs to be relocated or replaced.

 These regulations apply to the residents contracted to occupy a space in any facilities operated by the Department of Housing and Residence Life at the University of West Georgia and their guests.
 Some individuals and communities may have additional guidelines.
 Residents should consult the Housing Staff and heed all posted guidelines and policies.

 Guests are defined as any person who is not contracted to live in the entered complex.
 Contracted residents entering the building without proper identification who do not request a staff-assisted lockout will be considered a guest and must follow all guest policies.
-Members of Fraternity and Sorority chapters with organizational houses in the Greek Village who have paid the Greek Village Comprehensive fee are considered residents of their organization’s house.
+Members of Fraternity and Sorority chapters with organizational houses in The Village who have paid The Village Comprehensive fee are considered residents of their organization’s house.

 Guests - Capacity and Behavior